ezzing/3DLayout-documentation/README.md

 Introduction
 ============

 Ezzing 3DLayout is a PV planning tool that allows you to generate a 3d model of a building based on a satellite image.
-You can model any number of buildings, select between up to five different type of roofs, define keepouts and trees with custom heights.
+You can model any number of buildings, select between up to five different type of roofs, define keepouts and trees with custom heights…

 Inside each roof area you can customize different structures, select module models and get automated previews of your setup.